genserver-social/community-tracker/README.md

 # GenServer Social Community tracker

 A place to report issues, share community info, prioritize work, and see what's in progress.
+Please refer to the CODE_OF_CONDUCT.md and join the fun!

 Contributions welcome.

-## What is this?

-A place to discuss community meta, and maintain history of documents for transparency and consistency.
-Please refer to the CODE_OF_CONDUCT.md and join the fun!

 > “Hello babies.
 Welcome to Earth.
 It's hot in the summer and cold in the winter.
 It's round and wet and crowded.
 On the outside, babies, you've got a hundred years here.
 There's only one rule that I know of, babies- God damn it, you've got to be kind.”
 -- Kurt Vonnegut